datopian/playbook/guide/README.md

 ### Core Hours

-Our general working hours are 8am UK - 4pm UK.
-Not necessarily when you work but when it is permissible to schedule meetings.
+Our general working hours are 9am UK - 6PM CET/ CEST.
+Not necessarily when you work, but when it is permissible to schedule meetings.
+Some team members will have different working hours as agreed in their contract.

 ### Phone book